What is an Honors Internship?

 Students must gain Honors College approval for an Honors Internship by the final day to register for a full-semester course during the semester in which the student wishes to enroll in the Honors Internship course.
 Please see the WKU Academic Affairs calendar homepage for this date.

 Therefore, all requested materials, including the application form and statement from the sponsoring organization, must be submitted to the Honors College at least one week prior to this deadline to give the Honors College appropriate time to evaluate and potentially approve these documents.
-Students are strongly advised to work with Dr. Motley at least one month in advance prior to the date they wish to enroll in the Honors Internship course.
+Students are strongly advised to work with the Honors College's Academics Director at least one month in advance prior to the date they wish to enroll in the Honors Internship course.

 How will I be evaluated for an Honors Internship course?

 The organization or entity sponsoring the Honors internship will confirm to the Honors College in writing, upon completion of the internship period, if the student successfully completed all requirements and duties of the internship to their satisfaction.
 Additionally, the student will submit an Honors Internship Completion Report evaluating the academic value of the project.
 The Honors College’s faculty sponsor will evaluate this material, and a letter grade will be assigned accordingly.
 Please see the Honors Internship Completion Report for a detailed description of the required report.